osu-mist/express-api-skeleton/README.md

 $ npm run lint
 ```

-_Note: We are following [Airbnb's style](https://github.com/airbnb/javascript) as the JavaScript style guide_
+> Note: We are following [Airbnb's style](https://github.com/airbnb/javascript) as the JavaScript style guide.

 ### Testing